marfarma/user-role-editor/readme.txt

 == Special Thanks to ==
-* [FullThrottle](http://fullthrottledevelopment.com/how-to-hide-the-adminstrator-on-the-wordpress-users-screen) - For the code to hide administrator role at admin backend.
+* [Lorenzo Nicoletti](http://www.extera.com) - For the code enhancement.
+CUSTOM_USER_META_TABLE constant is used now for more compatibility with core WordPress API.
 * Marcin - For the code enhancement.
 This contribution allows to not lose new custom capability if it is added to other than 'Administrator' role.
+* [FullThrottle](http://fullthrottledevelopment.com/how-to-hide-the-adminstrator-on-the-wordpress-users-screen) - For the code to hide administrator role at admin backend.

 = Translations =
 * Belorussian: [Marsis G.](http://pc.de) - needs update